-▶ Theorem 12.
-It is NP-hard to decide if a polycube can be built.
+▶ Theorem 5.1.
+It is NP-hard to decide if a polycube can be built by inserting tiles only from above, north, east, south, and west.

-The proof is based on a reduction from 3SAT and omitted for lack of space; see full version [4] for details.
+The proof is based on a reduction from 3SAT and omitted for lack of space; see Appendix C for details.
+The construction can be extended to assemblies with arbitrary direction.